Education Programs Faculty

 Angela Rinaldi

-Angela (she/her) has been a Teaching Artist at Seattle Children's Theatre since 2003, teaching Voice, Dance, Acting and Playwriting along with directing Once on This Island for SCT’s summer season in 2009.
-She has taught theater classes at Kids Stage Everett, Youth Theatre Northwest, Stone Soup Theatre, The Evergreen School, Spectrum Dance Theater, Evergreen City Ballet and Whitman College Summer Dance programs.
-Angela has been Music Director and Choreographer for Chinook Middle School and Bellevue High School’s Spring Musical Productions since 2003, and has performed with BHS students at the Edinburgh Fringe Festival in Scotland in 2013, 2017 and will be going in 2023!
-Dracula, A Gothic Musical has been an annual event since 2015, of which she wrote both the book and music.
-Angela has composed and over 250 songs for Variety Plus Theater, which she co-founded with her husband in 1995 www.varietyplus.org.
-And will be premiering their Musical Adaptation of Petrocinella in November 2022.
-She currently serves as Principal Accompanist at Spectrum Dance Theater and Dance Musician at Pacific Northwest Ballet and Cornish College of the Arts Dance Department.
-As a proud member of the Musician’s Association Local-76, she is also promoting her Music for Ballet Class compact discs New Age Meditation CD’s available on itunes.com.
+Angela Rinaldi (she/her) has been a Teaching Artist at Seattle Children’s Theater since 2003, teaching Musical Theater, Actors Toolkit, Sketch Comedy and Drama Quest and directed Once on this Island for SCT’s summer season in 2009.
+She studied dance at Cornish College and has taught theater classes at Youth Theater Northwest, Kidstage Everett, Stone Soup Theater, The Evergreen School, Spectrum Dance Theater, Evergreen City Ballet, and Whitman College Summer Dance Programs.
+Angela has served as Resident Music Director and Choreographer for Chinook Middle School and Bellevue High School and is excited to return with the BHS students to perform at the Edinburgh Fringe Festival in Scotland this summer.
+She has written Dracula, A Gothic Musical for BHS and it has been an annual production since 2015.
+Angela has composed over 275 songs for Variety Plus Theater, which she cofounded with her husband in 1995, writing and producing original musical adaptations of classic children’s tales. www.varietyplus.org.
+Angela currently serves as Principal Musician at Spectrum Dance Theater, Dance Musician at Pacific Northwest Ballet, Cornish College, and STG’s Dance for Parkinson’s.
+As a proud member of the Musician Association Local- 76, she is promoting her Meditation and Ballet CD’s which can be found on Apple Music, iTunes, and Spotify. www.angelarinaldimusic.com.

 Beth Pollack